sssingh/tv-script-generation-rnn/README.md

 - The dataset is provided as part of this repo, and it's kept in `data/Seinfeld_Scripts.txt` as a plain text file.

-# App UI Details
 ## App Details
-App is composed of two tabs, "ABOUT" and "SCRIPT WRITER".
+The `streamlit` based App is composed of two tabs, "ABOUT" and "SCRIPT WRITER".

 ### ABOUT
 Provides objective and usage of the app.